dmlc/gluon-nlp/scripts/datasets/general_nlp_benchmark/README.md

 The details of the benchmark are described in [GLUE Paper](https://openreview.net/pdf?id=rJ4km2R5t7).

-To obtain the dataset, run:
+To obtain the datasets, run:

 ```
 nlp_data prepare_glue --benchmark glue